begolu2/rktik-thesis/02_conceptual.md

 ### Contextual Rights Management

 Depending on context, a different set of identities is authorized to create, edit and delete thoughts in a given mindset.
-See section [Rights Management] for detailed information about which users are authorized for which actions.
+See Section [Rights Management] for detailed information about which users are authorized for which actions.

 ### Mindspaces